SIMPLE Retirement Plans

 Since each are afforded different treatment under the law, employers need to consider the unique requirements before selecting between the two.

-In either case, employees may make pretax contributions of up to $12,000 per year in 2014 ($12,500 in 2015) into the SIMPLE plan.
+In either case, employees may make pretax contributions of up to $13,000 per year in 2019 ($12,500 in 2015-2018) into the SIMPLE plan.
 Employers must match employees' contributions dollar-for-dollar, up to 3% of pay, or make a fixed 2% across-the board contribution to all eligible employees, whether they participate or not.
 (If the employer elects a matching contribution that is less than 3%, the percentage must not be less than 1%.)
-Participants who are 50 years of age or older may make additional catch-up contributions of $2,500 in 2014 and $3,000 in 2015.
+Participants who are 50 years of age or older may make additional catch-up contributions of $3,000 in 2015-2019.
+(These contributions are subject to annual cost-of-living increases.)

 Contributions to a SIMPLE Plan are deductible by the employer and are excluded from the gross income of the employee.
 Employees can terminate participation at any time during the year.
 Contributions to a SIMPLE IRA must be made one month after the end of the year.